(This inform is not updated to reflect 2019 proposed regulations so should be presumed to be partially obsolete).

 Step 3 Reimburse through Payroll – The easiest way to make tax-free reimbursements is through the payroll system.
 This is easy to set up and requires minimal extra effort and usually no other cost.

 The key to success in a small business health plan is to have one person who is familiar with the entire plan from the design through the payroll settlement function.
 This allows for fast and efficient resolution of any issue that might arise, whether with the employer or an individual employee.

-HRAs are often added as a low-cost or free add-on to insurance or payroll services. $5,000 of expenses run through an HRA will typically save $1,500 er year in wage taxes/
+HRAs are often added as a low-cost or free add-on to insurance or payroll services4. $5,000 of expenses run through an HRA will typically save $1,500 er year in wage taxes.

 I am pleased to discuss the options that may work best from your business.

 1This is not a strategy for self-employed sole proprietors or partners who should combine the small business HRA with supplemental insurance, HSAs or other health benefit plans.
 Freedom Benefits benefit plan designs typically include all of these options.

 2Benefits must be paid by the employer however there is no restriction on renegotiating employee wages to a lower amount to offset all or part of the cost of the HRA.